rallred84/LSUMerchBackend/README.md

 ·rating (number, optional): This is the objects rating

 **Returned Data**
-·message (string): Your review has been updated ·review (object): Review that was edited
+·message (string): "Your review has been updated"
+·review (object): Review that was edited

 **Sample Result**